My authored CTF challenges sources and official writeups

 The Content Script running in pages listens for incoming message events, validates that the event origin matches the current page origin, and then validates the options object received with validateInsertOptions function before forwarding it to the background script.

 First of all, the if (evt.origin !== window.origin) return; check is, again, useless, since the content script is running in the page context, evt.origin will always match window.origin.
-Moreover, while this is kinda of ok in normal webpages for cross-site protection, it’s not in case of extensions.
-Any origin could just dispatch a raw MessageEvent to the page, and it would trigger the content script event listener anyway, effectively bypassing any origin checks since MessageEvent’s constructor has an origin parameter that can be set to any value. the Event’s isTrusted property should always be checked in those cases, since dispatched raw MessageEvent instances will always have isTrusted set to false.
+Moreover, while this is kinda of ok in normal webpages for cross-site protection, it’s not in case for extensions.
+Any origin can dispatch a raw MessageEvent to the page, and it will trigger the content script event listener anyway, effectively bypassing any origin checks, since MessageEvent’s constructor has an origin parameter that can be set to any value.
+The Event’s isTrusted property should always be checked in that case, since dispatched raw MessageEvent instances will always have isTrusted set to false.

 The validateInsertOptions function instead runs a few type checks and nullish/undefined checks on the passed properties, and particularly validates that: